-Intensive Outpatient Services are provided to beneficiaries a minimum of nine hours with a maximum of 19 hours a week for adults, and a minimum of six (6) hours with a maximum of 19 hours a week for beneficiaries under the age of twenty-one (21) when determined to be medically necessary.
+- Intensive Outpatient Services are provided to beneficiaries a minimum of nine hours with a maximum of 19 hours a week for adults, and a minimum of six hours with a maximum of 19 hours a week for beneficiaries under age 21 when determined to be medically necessary.
 Services consist primarily of counseling and education about addiction-related problems.
 Services can be provided by a licensed professional or a certified counselor in a structured setting.
-Intensive Outpatient Treatment Services may be provided in person, by telehealth, or by telephone.

-- Intensive Outpatient Services include the same components as Outpatient Services.
+Intensive Outpatient Treatment Services may be provided in person, by telehealth, or by telephone. - Intensive Outpatient Services include the same components as Outpatient Services.
 The increased number of hours of service is the main difference. - Services listed above will be provided in an outpatient setting by Substance Use Disorder and Recovery Services providers.